 We are a partnership of the many organisations working to ensure that nobody has to sleep rough on the streets of Oxfordshire.

-We aim to bring greater visibility to all Oxfordshire's work in this area, guiding volunteers, supporters and homeless people alike to the actions or services they’re looking for.
+We aim to bring greater visibility to all Oxfordshire's work in this area, guiding volunteers, supporters and people experiencing homelessness alike to the actions or services they’re looking for.
+We also aim to fill critical gaps in provision that others can't - always working in partnership meaning that we have the best team for the job and always listening to the voices of those with lived experience of homelessness.

 We make a difference by enabling you to make a difference.